imrafaelmerino/vertx-effect/docs/README.md

 ```

 Since vertx-effect uses [json-values](https://github.com/imrafaelmerino/json-values), which is a truly immutable
-Json implemented with persistent data structures, the transform method of its codec returns the same message sent
+Json implemented with persistent data structures, the _transform_ method of its codec **returns the same message sent
-by the Verticle without making any copy.
+by the Verticle without making any copy**.

 ```java
 // vertx-effect impl